-If you have inventory, set aside time to reorder products that sell quickly and identify others that are moving slowly and may have to be marked down or, ultimately, written off.
-By checking regularly (and comparing to prior months’ numbers), it’s easier to make adjustments so you are neither short nor overloaded.
+If you’re managing inventory, set aside time to reorder products that sell quickly and identify others that are moving slowly and may have to be marked down or written off.
+If you check regularly (and comparing to prior months’ numbers), it’s easier to make adjustments so you are neither short nor overloaded.

-Review the payroll summary before payments are disbursed to avoid having to make corrections during the next payroll period.
+Review the payroll summary before payments are disbursed to avoid making corrections during the next payroll period.
 A payroll service provider can do all this to save you time and ensure accuracy at a reasonable cost.
 You can also use our free paycheck calculator to figure out what you need to withhold from each paycheck.

-Your profit and loss statement (also known as an income statement), both for the current month and year to date, tells you how much you earned and how much you spent.
-Measure it against your budget every month (or quarter).
-Comparing your actual numbers to your planned numbers highlights where you may be spending too much or not enough, so that you can make changes.
+Your profit and loss statement (also known as P&L or an income statement), both for the current month and year-to-date, tells you how much you earned and how much you spent.
+Measure it against your monthly or quarterly budget.
+Comparing your actual numbers to your planned numbers highlights where you may spend too much or not enough.

-If you have not prepared a budget, compare your current year-to-date P&L with the same prior-period year-to-date P&L to identify variances and make adjustments.
+If you have not prepared a budget, compare your current year-to-date P&L with the same prior-period, year-to-date income statement to identify variances and make adjustments.

-By comparing your balance sheet at one date — June 30, 2015, for example — to a balance sheet from an earlier date (December 31, 2014), you get a picture of how you are managing assets and liabilities.
+By comparing your balance sheet at one date — June 30, 2019, for example — to a balance sheet from an earlier date — December 31, 2018 — you get a picture of how you are managing assets and liabilities.
 The key is to look for what is significantly up and/or down and understand why.
 For example, if your accounts receivable are up, is it due to increased recent sales or because of slower payments from customers?

-It’s time to evaluate how much money you are actually making, whether your net assets are going up or down, the difference between revenues and expenses, what caused those changes, how you are spending profits, as well as identifying trouble spots, and making adjustments to improve sales and margins.
+It’s time to evaluate how much money you are actually making, whether your net assets are going up or down, the difference between revenues and expenses, what caused those changes, and how you spend profits.
+While you’re at it, identify trouble spots, and make adjustments to improve sales and margins.

 You have been reviewing your semi-monthly payroll reports.
 However, the IRS and most states require quarterly payroll reports and any remaining quarterly payments.
 Again, it’s best if your payroll service provider completes these reports and files them.
 Your job is to review to make sure they appear reasonable.